In this article

 Here’s a breakdown of the American Express Gold’s earn rate:

-• Earn 4X Membership Rewards points per dollar spent on Restaurants / Dining (including takeout and delivery)
+- Earn 4X Membership Rewards points per dollar spent on Restaurants / Dining (including takeout and delivery) on up to $50,000 a year in purchases.

 * How does American Express define a “supermarket” for the Amex Gold?
 Amex defines a supermarket as offering a wide variety of food and household products such as meat, fresh produce, dairy, canned and packaged goods, household cleaners, pharmacy products and pet supplies.
 (Superstores, convenience stores and warehouse clubs are NOT considered supermarkets.)